stephanosterburg/stephanosterburg.github.io/_posts/2019-04-02-text_classification_part_1.md

 If we are serious about getting proper up-to-date news content, I  believe that the API from newsapi is your API of choice.
 However, for the task ahead of us I choose to use the data I collected via webhose.io and may come back at a later time to update the project.

-Additionally, there is an already polished and fairly large corpus [here](https://github.com/several27/FakeNewsCorpus) we can use.
+Additionally, there is an already [polished and fairly large corpus](https://github.com/several27/FakeNewsCorpus) we can use by Maciej Szpakowski.

 ## Upcoming